ramo1266/PLCProgrammingCourse/README.md

-General PLC programming course with emphasize on the used of different programming paradigms.
+#General PLC programming course with emphasize on the used of different programming paradigms.

-The course explores the following paraigms:
+##The course explores the following paraigms:

-  Procedural Programming
+-Procedural Programming
-  Imperative Programming
+-Imperative Programming
-  Structured Programming
+-Structured Programming

 The goal of the course is to teach PLC (Ladder Logic) programming that so larger complicated programs can be reduced down to a set of functions or modules.
 Using these techinques discuss will allows a team to work on